One High Line: Planning and construction

 HFZ Capital Group acquired the full-block site between 17th and 18th Street, and 10th and 11th Avenue for $870 million from Edison Properties in May 2015, one of the highest prices ever paid in Manhattan for a development site.
 The sale price for the 36,000 sqft site and 800,000 sqft of air rights worked out to over $1,100 per buildable square foot, a record for a Manhattan condominium development.
 The site was formerly a brownfield, and HFZ received a $60 million tax credit for the environmental cleanup of the land.
 A consortium of lenders including JPMorgan Chase, BlackRock and SL Green provided $1 billion in acquisition and predevelopment financing at the time.
 HFZ expected the development to cost over $1.9 billion ($1,700 per square foot), one of the most expensive developments ever undertaken in Manhattan.

 In May 2017, UK hedge fund The Children's Investment Fund provided a $1.25 billion senior mortgage to HFZ, one of the largest construction loans ever issued for a Manhattan project.
 The project also received $258 million from an EB-5 mezzanine loan and HFZ committed $225 million of equity.
 Pegasus Capital Advisors, the owners of Six Sense, also invested $30 million of equity into the hotel portion of the project.

 Construction for the project began in September 2016 with pilings driven for the foundations of the towers.
 The taller West tower topped out in August 2018.
-Construction is expected to conclude in 2019.
+Construction was expected to conclude in 2019.
 The shorter East tower topped out in February 2019.

+Exterior work and façade installation was nearing completion in October 2023.

 Sales for the project began in May 2018, with prices ranging from $2.8 million for a one-bedroom to $25 million for a half-floor penthouse.
-Graeme Hart, the richest person in New Zealand, reportedly bought a five bedroom, 5,783 sqft penthouse for $34 million.
+Graeme Hart, the second richest person in New Zealand, reportedly bought a five bedroom, 5,783 sqft penthouse for $34 million.
+In 2023 a 6-bedroom unit in the building is sold for $52 million, making it one the rarest apartments in Downtown Manhattan to have sold over $50 million.